doc4d/docs/docs/FormEditor/forms.md

 ### Using a project form in a window

-Forms are called using specific commands of the 4D Language.
+When you want to use a form as on-screen dialog, you need to (1) create a window and (2) load the form within the window, along with an event loop to process user actions.
 The straighforward steps to display a form on screen are:

-1. Call the [`Open form window`](../commands/open-form-window) command to configure a window tailored for your project form.
-Note that the command itself does not display anything.
+1. Call the [`Open form window`](../commands/open-form-window) command to create and preconfigure a window tailored for your form.
+Note that the command only draw aan empty window, it does not display anything.
-2. Call the [`DIALOG`](../commands/dialog) command to actually load the form in the form window, ready for user interaction. [`DIALOG`](../commands/dialog) loads form data and places your code in listening mode to user events (see also ["Event listening" paragraph](../Develop/async.md#event-listening).
+2. In the same method, call the [`DIALOG`](../commands/dialog) command to actually load the form in the opened form window, ready for user interaction. [`DIALOG`](../commands/dialog) loads form data and places your code in listening mode to user events.
+When you call this command without asterisk (\*), the dialog will stay on screen and the code execution is frozen until an event occurs (see also ["Event listening" paragraph](../Develop/async.md#event-listening)).
 3. (optional) Use the [`Form`](../commands/form) command from within the form context to access form data.